by Dr. Lawrence Wilson

 Self Styled – those who prefer to set up and follow their own program, rather than the one we set up for them.
 This does not work well, in our experience.
 There are too many pitfalls and mistakes that can ruin the program.
 For details, read Development Is Not A Do-It-Yourself Program.

 Testers – those who don’t tell us the truth about their symptoms.
 They want to see if we can figure out what is wrong with them from a hair mineral test.
 This wastes our time and may affect the quality of their program.

 Oppositional Defiant – those who tend to do the opposite of that which is suggested to them.
 Slows or stops development.

-Combinations of programs almost always hinder or ruin a nutritional balancing program.
+Combinations of programs almost always hinder or ruin a development program.
 If we believed a combination was best, we would recommend it.

-Combining nutritional balancing with a prescribed medical drug is often okay, however, if the drug is needed.
+Combining a development program with a prescribed medical drug is often okay, however, if the drug is needed.